Advance Your Career

 Add a William & Mary MBA to your resume

-The Flex MBA Program is made up of students currently employed in a variety of professional capacities who are pursuing their MBA to enhance their future opportunities and options in their growing careers.
-Alongside many other motivators, students in the Flex MBA Program are seeking to:
+The Part-Time MBA Program is made up of students currently employed in a variety of professional capacities who are pursuing their MBA to enhance their future opportunities and options in their growing careers.
+Alongside many other motivators, students in the Part-Time MBA Program are seeking to:

 - Position themselves for advancement within their current organizations